kiskey/stremio-ai-search/README.md

 - "Films with unreliable narrators"
 - "Movies with fourth wall breaks"
 - "Films with the most impressive long tracking shots"
+- "Movies with experimental editing techniques"
+- "Films with distinctive color palettes"

 ### Niche Combinations